 If you’ve applied to get Social Security benefits for your disability, it may be a long road before you are accepted.
 On top of that, it may require additional work on your part before the Social Security Administration (SSA) accepts your application for Social Security Disability (SSD).
 If you have already submitted your application, you are already on the right path to getting your payments.
 If you have not submitted an application yet, talk with an attorney before you apply.

-Fayetteville Social Security Disability lawyer Ken Kieklak can help you with your initial application to SSD, work to get your application approved, and help you fight denials in Arkansas.
+Fayetteville AR disability lawyer Ken Kieklak can help you with your initial application to SSD, work to get your application approved, and help you fight denials in Arkansas.
 For a free consultation on your disability case, contact Ken Kieklak, Attorney at Law, today.

 How Long Does the SSDI Review Process Take?